nahidulhasan/oop/README.md

 $controller->show();
 ```

 In the above example I do not use interface.
 I write to the log using the LogToFile class.
-But now if I want to write a log using LogToDatabase I have to change hard coded class referance in the above code on line number 23.
+But now if I want to write a log using LogToDatabase I have to change hard coded class reference in the above code on line number 23.
 That line code in below :

 ```php
 public function __construct(LogToFile $logger)